www.scantips.com

 Example of zoomimg in the editor

-This iguana image is also shown below, but it is merely zooming the same one existing image file in the photo editor later.
-It does look zoomed, but it is the same image file, merely cropped more and then enlarged more for viewing at the same size.
+This iguana image is also shown here, but it is merely zooming the same one existing image file in the photo editor later.
+Yes, it certainly does look zoomed, but it is just the same image file, of a smaller image, merely cropped some and then enlarged more for viewing at the same size.
 But enlargement loses resolution in terms of pixels per inch (same pixels, but more inches, so any 2x enlargement is then 1/2 the dpi pixel density in the view seen).

 Regarding Equivalent Focal Length, we can hear Incorrect notions on the internet, but the Correct facts should instead be obvious: The lens that we are actually using still always does exactly the same thing regardless of sensor size.
 Crop Factor (which is just sensor size) CANNOT physically change either the focal length or the effective f/stop of any lens.
 Those definitions DO NOT involve sensor size.
 The ONLY possible thing that can and does happen is that the Field of View captured by a smaller sensor is reduced (view is cropped to sensor size).
 The convention is that the lens with so-called Equivalent Focal Length is instead used on a DIFFERENT camera which has a Full Frame sensor (same as a 35 mm film frame size camera), for it to then show the same Field of View there as is seen by our lens on our digital camera sensor.
 This can be useful to the many of us that are long familiar with using 35 mm film cameras, to know what to expect from lenses on a new digital camera.
 It likely won't have much meaning to a novice without 35 mm experience.